Package Leaflet: Information for the User

 Patients with liver insufficiency may require personalized vitamin replacement.

-Special attention should be paid to the prevention of vitamin A toxicity, as liver disease is associated with increased sensitivity to this, especially in the presence of excessive and prolonged alcohol consumption (see sections "Hyper-vitaminosis, vitamin A" and "Hepatic effects").
+Special attention should be paid to preventing vitamin A toxicity, as liver disease is associated with increased sensitivity to it, especially in the presence of excessive and prolonged alcohol consumption (see the subsections "Hypervitaminosis, vitamin A" and "Hepatic effects").

 Use in patients with renal insufficiency

-Patients with renal insufficiency may require personalized vitamin replacement, depending on the degree of renal dysfunction and any concomitant diseases.
-In patients with severe renal insufficiency, special attention should be paid to ensuring adequate vitamin D concentrations and preventing vitamin A toxicity.
-These patients may experience vitamin A toxicity even with low doses or without replacement treatment.
+Patients with renal insufficiency may require personalized vitamin replacement, depending on the degree of renal dysfunction and possible concomitant diseases.
+In patients with severe renal insufficiency, special attention should be paid to ensuring sufficient vitamin D concentration and preventing vitamin A toxicity.
+These patients may suffer from vitamin A toxicity even with low doses or without replacement therapy.

-In patients undergoing long-term hemodialysis who received an intravenous multivitamin solution three times a week with 4 mg of pyridoxine (vitamin B6), vitamin B6 toxicity and toxic effects have been reported.
+In patients undergoing long-term hemodialysis who received an intravenous multivitamin solution three times a week with 4 mg of pyridoxine (vitamin B6), pyridoxine hypervitaminosis and toxicity (peripheral neuropathy, involuntary movements) have been described.

 General monitoring

-In patients receiving vitamins for an extended period exclusively through parenteral multivitamin solutions, close monitoring of the patient's clinical status and vitamin levels, as well as verification of adequate replacement of the following, is necessary:
+In patients receiving vitamins for a prolonged period exclusively through parenteral multivitamin solutions, it is necessary to monitor the clinical condition and vitamin concentrations, while ensuring adequate replacement of:

-If Natrovit is used for more than 3 weeks, hemograms and liver enzyme tests should be performed.
+If Natrovit is used for more than 3 weeks, hemograms and liver enzyme analyses should be performed.

 Natrovit does not contain vitamin K. If necessary, it should be administered separately.